jokk3r/Time-counter/README.md

 Create a coming soon webpage.
 The page should show a count down of days, hours, minutes, and seconds.

-  - create a countdown
-  - should be a class
+  - make sure you use a class that accepts:
-  - accepts:
     - selector
     - end-date
 - for easier date handling you can use [momentjs](https://momentjs.com)